 Anxiety and fear of failure

 Humans have the potential to self-sabotage because we get into a frame of mind in which we think failure is inevitable.
-As Psychology Today writes, this impulse is stronger in addicts and alcoholics, people who already feel like failures.
+Addicts may be more prone to this belief than others.

 The dry drunk will take it a predetermined outcome that they’ll fail in their recovery and take a “why bother” attitude, making failure a self-fulfilling prophecy and confirming their doubts about the whole treatment and recovery process.

 Groups like AA emphasize the ability to recover as a community and celebrate others’ successes like your own.
 This is a quality absent in the dry drunk, who sees their peers succeeding and reacts with jealousy and resentment instead of congratulations and unconditional support.